 What is a fuel gauge?

-A fuel gauge is used to indicate to the driver the fuel level in the tank.
+A fuel gauge is used to indicate to the driver the level of the fuel in the tank.
 It is mounted on the instrument board in front of the driver.